cs421sp25-homework/team-06/docs/roadmap.md

   * [ ] **Shared Bill:** “As a user, I want to create a shared expense and split it among involved members so that each person’s share is clearly tracked.”
   * [ ] **Shared Bill:** “As a user, I want to know how much the group spends and to whom I should send money in the end, so that I can easily pay the correct amount.”
   * [ ] **Trip Plan:** “As a group member, I want to edit our trip itinerary in real time so that members see the latest change immediately.”
+  * [ ] **Notification:** “As a trip participant, I want to receive notifications when itineraries get updated so that I can participate in collaboration on time and stay informed about changes.”
+  * [ ] **Notification:** “As a trip participant, I want to receive notifications when a shared expense is updated so that I can track my financial contributions and reimbursements accurately.”
+  * [ ] **Notification:** “As a trip participant, I want to receive a daily notification with the weather forecast and itinerary summary so that I can prepare accordingly for the day's activities.”

 * **Nice-to-Have Features:**
   * [ ] **Trip Plan:** “As a user, I want to sync my itinerary with other calendar-apps, so that I can receive reminders for my scheduled activities.”